twilio-jyoung/plugin-builder.io-js/README.md

 ## Development

-Run `twilio flex:plugins --help` to see all the commands we currently support.
+Run `twilio flex:plugins:start` to run locally, or `twilio flex:plugins:start` to see all the commands we currently support.
 For further details on Flex Plugins refer to our documentation on the [Twilio Docs](https://www.twilio.com/docs/flex/developer/plugins/cli) page.